PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

   _paq.push(["setIgnoreClasses", ["dont-track-this", "this-either", "nor-this"]]);
   _paq.push(["trackPageView"]);

-and later in HTML code:
+and using that class in HTML code:

 .. code-block:: html